-Chromecast uses the Netflix account information stored on your Android or Apple mobile device, or the Netflix website in your Chrome browser.
+Chromecasts use the Netflix account information stored on your Android or Apple mobile device, or the Netflix website on your Chrome browser.
 To disconnect from your Netflix account, simply sign out on the device you are using to cast from.

 For specific information about disconnecting your Netflix account from your device, visit the following articles:

-Netflix is available in Ultra HD on select Chromecast streaming media players.
+Netflix is available in Ultra HD on select Chromecast models.
 To stream in Ultra HD, you will need:

 A TV compatible with Ultra HD streaming from Netflix, connected to your Chromecast via an HDMI port that supports HDCP 2.2 or later (usually the HDMI 1 port).